learningequality/morango/docs/architecture/index.rst

 .. image:: ./cert_exchange.png

-It should be cautioned that there is currenly no mechanism for revoking certificates.
+It should be cautioned that there is currently no mechanism for revoking certificates.
 This means that a stolen or hijacked device will have access to all data it has been granted, and updates to that data when another device is on the same network.

 In Kolibri, on the ``FacilityDataset`` model, we generate the certificate as a function of the ``calculate_source_id`` method.
 Note that we currently set the ID of the certificate to be the same as the ID of the facility model.
 This allows queries on the certificate hierarchy tree to find certificates that are associated with the facility.

-There's flexibility in the application layer for determing the validity of a root certificate, and it's specified on a per-profile basis.
+There's flexibility in the application layer for determining the validity of a root certificate, and it's specified on a per-profile basis.
 For the ``facilitydata`` profile, Kolibri leverages its ``auth`` models for this.